Vontei/notes/week02/02-exercises/js-match-maker/README.md

 ## Bonus Two

-Instead of promoting the user with `prompt`, perfrom the same actions as before with HTML forms.
+Instead of promoting the user with `prompt`, perform the same actions as before with HTML forms.